-- 12. Find the expression for the kinetic energy in terms of spherical coordinates (r, θ, φ) , $(x, y, z) = (r \sin \theta \cos \phi, r \sin \theta \sin \phi, r \cos \theta).$ - 13.
+- 12. Find the expression for the kinetic energy of a particle with mass m in terms of its spherical coordinates $(r, \theta, \phi), (x, y, z) = (r \sin \theta \cos \phi, r \sin \theta \sin \phi, r \cos \theta).$ - 13.
 Find the kinetic energy for a particle moving at the curve y = f(x). - 14.
 Find the kinetic energy for a crank shaft-light rod-piston system, see figure.
-Use θ as generalised coordinate.
+Use $\theta$ as generalised coordinate.
 Neglect the mass of the connecting rod.

-15. Find the kinetic energy, expressed in terms of suitable generalised coordinates, for a plane double pendulum consisting of two points of mass m joint by massless rods of lengths l .
+15. Find the kinetic energy, expressed in terms of suitable generalised coordinates, for a plane double pendulum consisting of two points of mass m joint by massless rods of lengths $\ell$ .
 Interpret the generalised momenta.

-16. Find the kinetic energy, expressed in terms of suitable generalised coordinates, for a plane double pendulum consisting of two homogeneous rods of lengths l and mass m, the upper one hanging from a fixed point, and the lower one hanging from the lower endpoint of the upper one.
-Interpret the generalised momenta.
+16. Find the kinetic energy, expressed in terms of suitable generalised coordinates, for a plane double pendulum consisting of two homogeneous rods, each of length $\ell$ and mass m, the upper one hanging from a fixed point, and the lower one hanging from the lower endpoint of the upper one.
+Interpret the generalised momenta as suitable angular momenta.

-- 17. A system consists of two rods, each of mass m and length l , which can move in a plane, freely except that one end of the first rod is connected by a rotatory joint to one end of the second rod.
+- 17. A system consists of two rods, each of mass m and length $\ell$ , which can move in a plane, freely except that one end of the first rod is connected by a rotatory joint to one end of the second rod.
 Introduce suitable generalised coordinates, express the kinetic energy of the system in them, and interpret the generalised momenta. - 18.
-A person is moving on a merry-go-round which is rotating with constant angular velocity Ω .
+A person is moving on a merry-go-round which is rotating with constant angular velocity $\Omega$ .
 Approximate the person by a particle and express its kinetic energy in suitable merry-go-round fixed coordinates. - 19.
-A particle is moving on a little flat horizontal piece of the earth's surface at latitude θ .
+A particle is moving on a little flat horizontal piece of the earth's surface at latitude $\theta$ .
 Use Cartesian earth fixed generalised coordinates.
 Find the particle's kinetic energy, including the effect of the earth's rotation.

-18 "An introduction to analytical mechanics"
+"An introduction to analytical mechanics" ......
+17

-5. Lagrange's equations
+5. LAGRANGE'S EQUATIONS

 5.1.
-A SINGLE PARTICLE
+A single particle